semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Heroku 7.42.8 -> 7.42.13
 - Yarn 1.22.4 -> 1.22.5

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of August 31, 2020
 **(Improved) New Semaphore UI public beta release**
 After a successful private beta, the new Semaphore UI has been rolled out to a larger number of users.
 The new UI brings several improvements:

-- Easier navigation through better breadcrumbs and a new "Jump to" element.
+- Easier navigation via better breadcrumbs and a new "Jump to" element.
 - Additional information in workflow lists allows you to quickly see the status of deployments.
-- Enhanced Workflow builder - new options like fail-fast and auto-cancel have been added to the Workflow builder.
+- Enhanced Workflow builder: new options like fail-fast and auto-cancel have been added to the Workflow builder.
-- Improved job logs with collapsable command lines and dark theme.
+- Improved job logs with collapsable command lines and a dark theme.
-- Activity Monitor page that provides a handy overview of your running pipelines and quota limits.
+- Activity Monitor page that provides a handy overview of running pipelines and quota limits.

-You can read more about new UI in this [blog post](https://semaphoreci.com/blog/refreshed-new-ui-for-a-greater-experience).
+You can read more about the new UI in this [blog post](https://semaphoreci.com/blog/refreshed-new-ui-for-a-greater-experience).
 If you want to try out the new UI, but it hasn't yet rolled out to your organization, please reach out to [our support team](mailto:support@semaphoreci.com).

 **(Improved) macOS Xcode11 image update**
 **(Updated)** Xcode 11.6 installed.
-To switch version simply use `xcversion select 11.6`
+To switch version simply use `xcversion select 11.6`.
 **(Deprecated)** Xcode 11.2.1 will be removed from the images with the next release.

 To learn more about this image, check our [macOS Xcode 11 page](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/).